-At December 31, 2013 and 2012, the total compensation cost related to nonvested awards not yet recognized equaled \$20.0 million and \$35.0 million, respectively, including \$13.2 million and \$33.3 million for stock options, respectively, and \$6.8 million and \$1.7 million for restricted stock, respectively.
+At December 31, 2014 and 2013, the total compensation cost related to nonvested awards not yet recognized equaled \$10.9 million and \$20.0 million, respectively, including \$7.3 million and \$13.2 million for stock options, respectively, and \$3.6 million and \$6.8 million for restricted stock, respectively.
 This cost is expected to be recognized over the remaining vesting periods, which will not exceed five years.

-The Company has also issued cash-settled phantom stock unit awards, which vest over a period of four to five years.
-Cash-settled phantom stock unit awards entitle employees and directors to receive cash based on the fair value of the Company's common stock on the vesting date.
-These phantom stock unit awards are accounted for as liability awards and are re-measured at fair value each reporting period until they become vested with compensation expense being recognized over the requisite service period in accordance with ASC 718-30, "Compensation-Stock Compensation, Awards Classified as Liabilities."
-As of December 31, 2013, there was \$16.5 million of total unrecognized compensation cost that will be recognized over the grants remaining weighted average vesting period of 2.72 years.
-For the years ended December 31, 2013, 2012 and 2011, the Company recognized \$11.9 million \$5.9 million and \$2.1 million of compensation expense associated with these awards, respectively.
-Amounts paid by the Company for the years ended December 31, 2013, 2012, and 2011 on these cash settled awards totaled\$6.6 million, \$2.6 million, and \$1.8 million, respectively.
+The Company's PSUs, which vest over a period of three to five years, entitle employees and directors to receive cash based on the fair value of the Company's common stock on the vesting date.
+The PSUs are accounted for as liability awards and are re-measured at fair value each reporting period until they become vested with compensation expense being recognized over the requisite service period in accordance with ASC 718-30, "Compensation-Stock Compensation, Awards Classified as Liabilities."
+The Company has a liability, which is included in accrued salaries and wages within the consolidated balance sheets, associated with its PSUs of \$8.2 million and \$6.8 million at December 31, 2014 and 2013, respectively.

-Additionally, starting in 2011, the Company has issued stock appreciation rights to certain employees, which vest over a period of four years.
-The Company's stock appreciation rights are accounted for as liability awards since they will be settled in cash.
-The fair value of these awards is calculated during each reporting period and estimated using the Black-Scholes option pricing model based on the various inputs discussed previously.
-As of December 31, 2013, there was \$8.9 million of total unrecognized compensation cost that will be recognized over the awards remaining weighted average vesting period of 1.84 years.
-For the years ended December 31, 2013, 2012 and 2011, the Company recognized \$7.5 million, \$4.4 million and \$1.4 million, respectively, of compensation expense associated with these awards.
-Amounts paid by the Company for the years ended December 31, 2013 and 2012 on these cash settled awards totaled \$1.7 million and \$0.2 million, respectively.
-No payments were made for the year ended December 31, 2011.
+For PSUs held by Penn employees, there was \$25.4 million of total unrecognized compensation cost at December 31, 2014 that will be recognized over the grants remaining weighted average vesting period of 2.42 years.
+For the years ended December 31, 2014, 2013 and 2012, the Company recognized \$8.3 million, \$11.9 million, and \$5.9 million of compensation expense associated with these awards, respectively.
+Amounts paid by the Company for the years ended December 31, 2014, 2013, and 2012 on these cash-settled awards totaled \$6.9 million, \$6.6 million, and \$2.6 million, respectively.